lunduniversity/reqeng/Startups/README.md

 You will be contacted by a supervisor from the course who will help you in putting together a project description for your product idea, which can be used by the student groups to get started.

 ### 4. Meeting with assigned group of students
-At the first lecture (**19/1, at 15-17**) project groups will be formed based on the students' wishes for assignment based on a completed questionaire about which product idea they want to work with.
+At the first lecture (**19/1, at 15-17**) project groups will be formed based on the students' wishes for assignment on the basis of a completed questionaire about which product idea they want to work with.
 During the second lecture (**20/1, at 15-17**), all project groups will meet their respective product owner of a product idea.
 It is therefore of great importance that you can attend this lecture.

 *Note that you will not pitch your product idea for the students this year, instead there will be a meeting with the aassigned project group during the second lecture.*